fused-effects/fused-effects/README.md

 ### Testing

 `fused-effects` comes with a rigorous test suite.
-Each law or property stated in the Haddock documentation is checked using generative tests powered by the `hedgehog`.
+Each law or property stated in the Haddock documentation is checked using generative tests powered by the [`hedgehog`](http://hackage.haskell.org/package/hedgehog) library.

 ### Versioning